Baked Ham and Cheese Rolls with Honey Mustard Glaze

 Make Ahead

-This dish is really easy to make ahead.
+This dish is easy to make ahead.
 When the rolls come out of the oven, allow them to cool completely.
 Store the cool rolls in an airtight container overnight.
 When you’re ready to serve, reheat in the microwave or in the oven.
 If you use the oven method, cover the dish with foil first.

 You can also assemble the rolls a day ahead, refrigerate, and bake before serving.